marcelocra/marcelocra/README.md

-### Hey, welcome!
-Marcelo here! 👋
+### Hey, there, Marcelo here 👋

-I'm slowly updating this, so please don't mind if repos seem a bit outdated.
-There's a lot of new (and exciting!) stuff in the works and this readme (along with pinned stuff) will be updated (hopefully) soon.

-Wanna talk to me?
+This is my "coding home" and you're very much welcome!

+I'm working on a bunch of interesting stuff that will slowly appear here, so follow if you'd like to know more.

+Main topics are:

+- Dev workflow, setup and tools
+- Programming languages and interesting projects
+  - Deno, Deno Fresh and Deno Deploy (all with TypeScript)
+  - F# (for web and apps, with Elmish and Bolero)
+  - Clojure
+  - maybe Rust and Go

+Wanna drop me a line?
 Just send a message on [Telegram](https://bit.ly/3NwNHXK).

 See you soon. ;)